 Water, Wildlife and Fisheries

-The Subcommittee on Water, Oceans, and Wildlife is responsible for overseeing the agencies that manage America’s water resources, hydropower development, and federal transmission lines.
-Democrats on the subcommittee are committed to managing, developing, and improving America’s water supply in an environmentally and economically sound manner.
+The Subcommittee on Water, Wildlife and Fisheries is responsible for overseeing the agencies that manage much of America’s water resources, as well as hydropower development and federal transmission lines.
+Democrats on the Subcommittee are committed to managing, developing, and improving America’s water supply in an environmentally and economically sound manner.
 Democrats are also dedicated to developing our domestic energy resources by promoting affordable, environmentally-sustainable hydroelectricity.

-The Subcommittee is also charged with developing and overseeing the implementation of laws managing domestic and international fisheries and other marine resources.
+The Subcommittee is also charged with developing and overseeing the implementation of laws managing domestic and international fisheries and other ocean and Great Lakes resources.
 The United States has made great strides in making fisheries more economically and environmentally sustainable, as well as in protecting vulnerable ocean ecosystems and species like sharks, whales, and coral.
-Much remains to be done, however, particularly in light of the threats climate change poses to our oceans and coasts.
+Democratic Members will continue protecting marine ecosystems and increasing sustainability and transparency of our fisheries.

 Raúl M. Grijalva

 Our oceans, which make up over 70% of the Earth’s surface, are vital to our economy and ecosystems.
 The ocean regulates global temperature, generates oxygen, provides essential food supplies and is the planet’s largest carbon sink.
-But today climate change is drastically transforming our oceans.
+But climate change from the burning of fossil fuels poses significant risks to the health of our oceans. .

-As the earth’s largest carbon sink, the ocean absorbs 1/3 of the carbon dioxide humans emit into the atmosphere, which is equivalent to 22 million tons per day.
-The absorption of atmospheric carbon dioxide is literally changing the ocean’s chemistry, causing it to acidify at an alarming rate.
-This greatly threatens the growth and reproduction of many marine species.
+As the Earth’s largest carbon sink, the ocean absorbs 1/3 of the carbon dioxide humans emit into the atmosphere, which is equivalent to 22 million tons per day.
+But, the absorption of atmospheric carbon dioxide is changing the ocean’s chemistry, causing it to acidify at an alarming rate.
+Ocean acidification threatens the growth and reproduction of many marine species.

-Climate change has also warmed the world’s oceans, which have absorbed over 90% of the heat trapped by the greenhouse gases humans emitted into the atmosphere.
-Warmer ocean temperatures cause massive sea level rise, threaten and transform entire ecosystems like coral reefs, and seriously destabilize fishing and tourism industries, all while endangering coastal communities from Florida to Alaska to American Samoa.
+Climate change is also warming the world’s oceans, which have already absorbed over 90% of the heat trapped by the greenhouse gases humans emit into the atmosphere.
+Warmer ocean temperatures cause sea level rise, increase the frequency and severity of storms, and harm marine ecosystems, threatening coastal communities across the U.S. and its territories.

-However, there is hope.
+Subcommittee Democrats are using the best available science to make informed decisions protecting the oceans, ecosystems, and coastal communities we treasure from the consequences of climate change.
 The ocean is an essential component of the climate solution.
-Ocean ecosystems have the ability to sequester carbon and mitigate the impacts of severe weather events.
+Ocean ecosystems sequester carbon and mitigate the impacts of severe weather events.
 We must restore and protect coastal blue carbon ecosystems such as mangroves, salt marshes and sea grasses.
 These coastal ecosystems absorb carbon dioxide out of the atmosphere and safely store it at a rate of up to four times that of forests on land.
-They also serve as a buffer that can limit the impacts of erosion, flooding and storms all while providing habitat for marine wildlife and fisheries.
+They also reinforce coastlines, limiting the impacts of erosion, flooding and storms all while providing habitat for wildlife and fisheries.
 Other natural solutions include supporting living shorelines, a shoreline stabilization technique which provides wildlife habitat and natural resilience to communities threatened by rising sea levels, intensified storms, and coastal erosion.

 Responsibly Helping Wildlife Abroad